Nervosys/Botnix/pkgs/applications/editors/jetbrains/readme.md

  - Add an entry in `default.nix`

 ### TODO:
- - move/copy plugin docs to nixpkgs manual
+ - move/copy plugin docs to botpkgs manual
  - replace `libxcrypt-legacy` with `libxcrypt` when supported
  - make `jetbrains-remote-dev.patch` cleaner
  - is extraLdPath needed for IDEA?